PFA Fishing Reports – October 2007

 Public Fishing Area Reports

-Marben Farm PFA: Level: Several of the ponds remain low due to lack of rainfall.
+Marben PFA: Level: Several of the ponds remain low due to lack of rainfall.
 Margery Lake is about 4 inches below full.
 Bennett is very low, and the boat ramp remains closed.
 Canoes, kayaks and small jonboats are options on Bennett until the water level increases.
 Clarity: 18 to 26 inches.
 Temp: Mid to upper 70s.

 Bass: Bass remain active and are moving into shallower water during the day to feed as the water temperature drops, according to John Wilson.
 “Spinnerbaits, plastic worms and lizards continue to be steady producers,” he said.